What is a corporate reputation?

 Write your content with SEO strategy in mind, but don’t be robotic.
-Stuffing keywords into a 500-word blog post won’t fool Google, and you’ll sink to the bottom of the search results.
+Stuffing keywords into a 500-word blog post won’t fool Google, and it’s not a good look for your brand.

 Reputation marketing is all about putting your best foot forward so key stakeholders discover an accurate and favorable brand story in your search engine results.